Gene Washington (American football, born 1947): Playing career

 The San Francisco 49ers selected Washington with the 16th pick in the first round of the 1969 NFL/AFL draft.

 As a rookie in 1969, he started all 14 games at wide receiver, with 51 receptions for 711 yards.
 He was third in the Associated Press (AP) rookie of the year voting, behind Calvin Hill and Larry Brown, and third in United Press International's (UPI) rookie of the year voting behind Hill and Joe Greene.
 He was selected to play in the Pro Bowl that year, and The Sporting News named him first-team All-Conference.

 Washington had his best year in 1970.
 He caught 53 passes for a league leading 1,100 yards, averaging nearly 21 yards per reception.
 He also had 12 receiving touchdowns.
 He was named first-team All-Pro by the AP, the Pro Football Writers of America, the Newspaper Enterprise Association (NEA) and Pro Football Weekly.
 He was selected to the Pro Bowl for a second consecutive year.

 Washington had 46 receptions in both 1971 and 1972, averaging 19.2 and 20 yards per catch respectively.
 His 12 touchdown receptions in 1972 led the NFL.
 He was selected to the Pro Bowl both years.
 In 1971, the AP, UPI, Pro Football Weekly and Sporting News named him first-team All-Conference, and the NEA and Pro Football Writers named him second-team All-Pro.
 In 1972, the AP, Pro Football Writers, and Pro Football Weekly again named him first-team All-Pro, and the NEA named him second-team All-Pro.

-As a rookie, Wahington's 49ers were 4–8–2, but over the next three years they were 10–3–1, 9–5, and 8–5–1, winning three division titles and reaching the playoffs all three years.
-During Washington's remaining playing years in San Francisco (1973-77), however, the team did not make the playoffs again and had only one winning season.
+As a rookie, Washington's 49ers were 4–8–2, but over the next three years they were 10–3–1, 9–5, and 8–5–1, winning three division titles and reaching the playoffs all three years.
+During Washington's remaining playing years in San Francisco (1973–77), however, the team did not make the playoffs again and had only one winning season.
 Washington continued to play well, but the 49ers were unstable at quarterback.
 During 1974, the 49ers started four different quarterbacks, but Washington led the league with a 21.2 yards per reception average.

 In Washington's final year with the 49ers, 1977, he had 32 receptions for 638 yards (19.9 yards per catch) and five touchdowns.
 Yet, the 49ers waived him at the end of the year.
 At the time his 49ers career ended, he was the all-time team leader in receiving yards (6,664), receptions (371), and receiving touchdowns (59).

 After a year off, he played another year with the Detroit Lions in 1979, where he started 13 games, and had 14 receptions for 192 yards.

 He was one of two wide receivers in the NFL with the same name during the first five years of his career as an active player, but neither were ever teammates.